 Update on OMB Reform

-Bill 139, the Building Better Communities and Conserving Watersheds Act, will amend the Planning Act and enact new legislation aimed at giving communities a stronger voice in the planning process.
-The OMB will be replaced by the Local Planning Appeals Tribunal (LPAT).
-This legislation will also eliminate "de novo" OMB hearings, or hearings started from scratch, wand will only be able to overturn municipal decisions that do not follow provincial policies or Toronto's Official Plan.
-Bill 139 will also prevent amendments to new Secondary Plans for two years after they are passed, unless supported by City Council.
+That being said, Bill 139--the Building Better Communities and Conserving Watersheds Act--will amend the Planning Act and enact new legislation aimed at giving communities a stronger voice in the planning process.
+The new LPAT will only hear appeals of municipal decisions that do not follow provincial policies or Toronto's Official Plan.
+"De novo" hearings, or hearings started anew without reference to earlier decisions, will be virtually eliminated.
+Bill 139 will also prevent amendments to new Secondary Plans for two years, unless supported by City Council.
 These policies will allow planners to develop long-term and sustainable plans for the City without the looming threat of OMB appeal.

 Under the new system, the timeline for City Council to make a decision on Official Plan amendments will be extended from 180 to 210 days after submission.
 Zoning by-law amendments will be similarly extended from 120 to 150 days, unless accompanied by an Official Plan amendment, in which case they will also be subject to the 210-day limit.
 This means that Planners will have more time to review applications and report to City Council, which will prevent developers from circumventing the planning process and appealing to the OMB before Council has an opportunity to make a decision.

 Bill 139 also includes an act to establish Local Planning Appeal Support Centres, which will provide legal and planning assistance to residents in order to level the playing field for all participants in the appeal process.
 The new legislation will also support clear and efficient decision-making by requiring case management conferences and encouraging mediation.